 Each year, Clevelanders of all ages dream of opening that elusive Cavaliers championship season DVD or Browns Super Bowl sweater under the Christmas tree … and end up settling for scarves and Legos instead.
 What a yuletide bring-down.

 Santa’s Secret Village (The North Pole)

+The south pole is one of the coldest places on earth so you better bring lots of layers to keep you warm.
 For 364 days a year, you bust your elfish behind to make trinkets and gadgets.
-Then, on the one night you have a chance to kick back and enjoy the fruits of your labor, that jolly fat boss of yours scoops them up from under you and sails across the sky, laughing cruelly all the way.
+Then, on the one special night, you have a chance to kick back and enjoy the fruits of your labor, that jolly fat boss of yours scoops them up from under you and sails across the sky, laughing cruelly all the way.